Textualize/textual/docs/guide/widgets.md

 !!! note

-    The Line API requires a little more work that typical Rich renderables, but can produce very power widgets such as the builtin [DataTable](./../widgets/data_table.md) which can handle thousands or even millions of rows.
+    The Line API requires a little more work that typical Rich renderables, but can produce powerful widgets such as the builtin [DataTable](./../widgets/data_table.md) which can handle thousands or even millions of rows.

 ### Render Line method